Skip to content

 Key fields:

-• compose -- which persona layers to merge for this teammate
+• agents -- which agent definitions to spawn for this phase

-• plan_approval -- whether the team lead must approve the agent's approach first
+• plan_approval -- whether the lead-orchestrator must approve each agent's approach before coding

 Spawn Prompts

 A spawn prompt is the fully assembled instruction given to an agent when it is created.
-It contains:
+It combines:

 Artifacts